DVD Heritage: Brazilian & Italian Guitar Music (2016)

 The Influence of Layouts and Event Dynamics on the Terminology of Performance

-This PhD research project comprises an analysis of the influence of performance layouts and dynamics on performers’ understanding of four basic elements of performance: stage, audience, performer, and performance itself.
+This PhD research project comprises an analysis of the influence of performance layouts and dynamics on performers’ understanding of 'stage' and 'performance' itself.
 The project is based on both theoretical and applied concepts, approaching creatively fields as diverse as history, aesthetics and anthropology in order to help us explore alternative ways of delivering music performance events in the 21st century.

 The PhD thesis is currently in its writing-up phase, and will soon be submitted to the Royal Academy of Music / University of London.